Zucchini with sage and caramelized onions

 3 oz gruyere, grated

-6-8 oz green beans, trimmed
+6-8 oz thin green beans, trimmed

-½ large onion or 3-4 large shallots
+½ large onion or 3-4 large shallots, thinly sliced

 2 Tbsp butter

-1/3 cup whole wheat panko
+1/3 cup panko

 ½ tsp salt

 Preheat oven to 425.
-Roll out a sheet of puff pastry dough into a large rectangle on a piece of parchment.
-Grate gruyere and spread over the puff pastry, leaving a 1-inch boarder.
+Roll out a sheet of puff pastry dough into a large rectangle on a piece of parchment and transfer to a sheet pan or baking sheet.

-Place the raw green beans on the puff pastry and cheese, leaving the 1-inch border.
-Spread the breadcrumb mixture over the green beans and fold the border over the edges of the green beans and breadcrumbs.
+Pat the green beans dry and place them on top of the puff pastry and cheese, leaving the 1-inch border.
+Spread the breadcrumb mixture over the green beans.

 Bake for 18-23 minutes until the pastry is golden brown.